-The Canon EOS 1300D (called Canon T6 in some regions) and the Olympus E-1 are two digital cameras that were announced, respectively, in March 2016 and June 2003.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Olympus E-1 are two digital cameras that were officially introduced, respectively, in March 2016 and June 2003.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a Four Thirds (E-1) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 4.9 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 4.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-1 is notably larger (13 percent) than the Canon 1300D.
 Moreover, the E-1 is substantially heavier (52 percent) than the 1300D.
 It is noteworthy in this context that the E-1 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1300D) and the Four Thirds Lens Catalog (E-1).

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |2.||Olympus E-1||141 mm||104 mm||81 mm||738 g||750||Y||Jun 2003||1,699|